 We do not charge tuition for any of our students to attend Elm City Montessori.

-13. What is Elm City Montessori School’s Approach to Standardized Testing?
+13. What is Elm City Montessori School’s approach to Standardized Testing?

 At Elm City Montessori School, we believe that all children can reach their enormous potential academically, intellectually, socially, emotionally, and physically with the right environment and support.
 We believe that standardized testing measures only one small piece of our children’s potential.
 We do not believe in “teaching to the test”.
 Instead, we believe in preparing children to do well on the test by ensuring that every objective has a corresponding Montessori material, so that children learn everything in an authentic, meaningful way.
-Further, children will take two practice state assessments throughout the year, so we can monitor and measure their progress objectively and help them feel relaxed on test day.
+Further, children will take practice state assessments throughout the year, so we can monitor and measure their progress objectively and help them feel relaxed on test day.
 We use standardized testing as an opportunity to prepare our children to feel comfortable and confident on future tests for college, such as the SAT, ACT, Advanced Placement, International Baccalaureate, etc.

 14. I have heard that Montessori allows students to choose their own work.
 What is my child only wants to read all day and starts to fall behind in other subjects?